AquaFuse: Waterbody Fusion for Physics Guided View Synthesis of Underwater Scenes: Performance Evaluation

 As shown in Fig.~\ref{fig:res3d}, AquaFuse effectively preserves geometric integrity while performing waterbody fusion.
 The figure compares \textit{3D top view}, \textit{camera point view}, and \textit{GS view} of scenes reconstructed from original and AquaFused images.
 These point clouds and scene representations reveal that the objects (\eg, coral reefs, seabed, and calibration chart) retain their shape and detail.
 AquaFuse transfers the waterbody properties without altering the scene geometry, maintaining the underwater environments' realism in the waterbody fusion process.
 A more descriptive demonstration is in \url{https://youtu.be/gj3QFDMY9Ck}.

 These visual inspections corroborate our quantitative analyses of the reconstructed scenes.
 As shown in Table~\ref{table_aqua3d}, the PSNR, SSIM, and Learned Perceptual Image Patch Similarity (LPIPS) scores of AquaFused images are within $1$-$2$\% of original scenes.
 In fact, AquaFuse slightly improves 3D reconstruction quality with a higher PSNR and lower LPIPS at shallow depths ($10'$-$30'$).
-The performance margins are slightly lower for deep-water scenes (over $60'$); nevertheless, the scores are very similar to using the original images' reconstruction quality, which validates our intuition and design objectives.
+For deep-water scenes (over $60'$), the scores are very similar to using the original images' reconstruction quality, which validates our intuition and design objectives.
+Additionally, 3D reconstructions with AquaFused images show minimal geometric deviations, measured based on the Surface Normal Deviation (SND) metric.
+As shown in Table~\ref{table_aqua3d}, the SND is less than $0.3\%$ compared to the original scenes, validating the geometric accuracy of AquaFuse.

+\textbf{Computational performance analysis.} AquaFuse offers a closed-form solution requiring only standard OpenCV libraries, thus offering fast end-to-end inference.
+As Table~\ref{table_fps_memory} indicates, AquaFuse offers $342.3$\,FPS ($20.69$\,FPS) inference rates for $256\times256$ ($1920\times1080$) image resolutions on a basic CPU -- which is several orders of magnitude higher than SOTA models.
+Even on a resource-constrained Raspberry Pi-4 device, AquaFuse offers $22.58$ FPS inference ($44.3$\,milliseconds/image) -- which no data-driven style transfer methods can offer.
+These results validate AquaFuse's feasibility for real-time use on marine robots and standalone sensor nodes.